lvyanan525/CDSB/README.md

 │       ├── LM/
 │       └── EM/
 ```
-You can also download the dataset in  https://pan.baidu.com/s/1tLWu2t9fWmoJobyz9eLwyg?pwd=fswk 提取码: fswk
+You can also download the dataset in https://doi.org/10.5281/zenodo.20356059 or https://pan.baidu.com/s/1tLWu2t9fWmoJobyz9eLwyg?pwd=fswk 提取码: fswk

 #### Training